How To Get A Panama Friendly Nations Visa

 Proving Economic Ties

-The requirement of proving economic ties can be satisfied by incorporating a company in Panama or by becoming a Board of Director in a local company that’s doing business in Panama.
+The requirement of proving economic ties can be satisfied by incorporating a company in Panama or by becoming a Board of Directors in a local company that’s doing business in Panama.
 You can also purchase an existing company in Panama.

 You need at least 3 people on the Board of Directors who can be residents of any country.
 Panamanian incorporation laws don’t require the companies to publish the names of their directors and shareholders publicly and offer protection for company assets by maintaining their confidentiality.
 There are no minimum capital requirements to incorporate your company and you aren’t required to go to Panama personally to register your business.